-Domain: Leadership and De cision N 1aking lm plementa tion Stat tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A runy 16.
+Domain: Leadership and Decision Making Im plementa ation Stat us Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В Α runy 16.
 School leaders facilitate job-embedded, technical assistance for all school-based personnel, as appropriate for their job role, on best practices for inclusive education for all SWDs.
 A key person at the school coordinates activities related to needs assessments and TA for individual staff and collaborative teams.
-School leaders facilitate the provision of technical assistance for individual staff and collaborative teams as determined through PD and needs assessments, such as: In-class coaching on collaborative teaching models; Development of professional learning communities; Classroom demonstration of instructional strategies; Flexible scheduling; Planning and implementing behavior supports; Planning and implementing visual supports; AAC and other instructional technologies; Planning instruction based on UDL and DI.
+School leaders facilitate the provision of technical assistance for individual staff and collaborative teams as determined through PD and needs assessments, such as: In-class coaching on collaborative teaching models; Development of professional learning communities; Classroom demonstration of instructional strategies; Flexible scheduling; Planning and implementing behavior supports; Planning and implementing visual supports; Planning and application of curricular accommodations/modifications; and Planning instruction based on UDL and DI.
 Teacher leader(s) are identified to provide ongoing follow-up, coaching and feedback to teachers and teams.
 Outside resources, such as FIN, FDLRS and CARD, are procured for the provision of TA.
-Y PD calendar Sugge sted Measures: Schedule of TA with topics s, data from various needs assessment instruments.
+PLC's meet monthly to discuss curriculum, data, concerns, best practices.
+Sugge sted Measures: Schedule of TA with topics s, data from various needs assessment instruments.
 Note: Aligns with District BPIE Indicators #14-#17 and #19.
 It is recommended that school administrators maintain an active role in the provision of TA activities for their faculty and staff.
 This includes monitoring of progress toward meeting PD goals for individual teachers and/or teams.
 Comm ents:

-Domain: Leadership and Decision Making lm plementa ation Sta tus Indicator Examples or Evidence of Practice Not Partially ially Fully Data Sources/Supporting Evidence yet В A Tully 17.
+Domain: Leadership and Dec cision N 1aking Im plementa ation Stat tus Indicator Examples or Evidence of Practice Not Partially ially Fully Data Sources/Supporting Evidence , yet В Α , 17.
 School administrators ensure that collaborative planning time is used productively and reflected in general and special education staff schedules and instructional plans.
 The school master schedule reflects collaborative planning time for collaborative teaching teams.
 Administrators provide structures for release time for planning (e.g., floating substitute teachers, duty release).
 Administrators ensure that teacher duty assignments are distributed across all staff, allowing time for collaborative teachers to plan.
 The principal schedules time for secondary special education teachers, assigned to different departments (e.g., science, English, history, math) to meet with general education teams to discuss the progress of students they have in common.
 Monthly PD days are designated for teams (including ESE and general education teachers) to plan and discuss grade-level or subject-area concerns related to curriculum and student interventions.
 Agendas and logs from collaborative planning sessions are available for administrators to review.
 There is evidence that lesson plans are developed collaboratively and include shared roles and responsibilities for instruction and assessment.
 There is a schedule and record of PLCs related to the review of student work and instructional planning.
-Meeting logs show evidence that student data are reviewed, discussed and used to guide all instructional decisions made by teams during collaborative planning time. > PLCs s' lesson plans, agendas and logs from collaborative planni , , , Note: Aligns with District BPIE Indicator #15.
+Meeting logs show evidence that student data are reviewed, discussed and used to guide all instructional decisions made by teams during collaborative planning time.
+Team plans and collaborates during monthly PLCs.
+Teachers in SVE program collaborate with planning, curriculum, etc. Lesson plans are submitted annually to administration.
+Sugge ested Measures: Master schedule, teachers ' lesson plans, agendas and logs from collaborative planni ng sessior ns, walk-th rough not tes from to eacher planning meetings.
+Note: Aligns with District BPIE Indicator #15.
 School administrators are encouraged to provide support to teams during planning time, such as oversight of and support for team planning agendas and activities, assistance with team problem solving and provision of resources for planning time (e.g., release of regularly scheduled bus duty time for collaborative planning).
-Comn Comments:
+Comn nents: